-You Can Have a Simpler Lifestyle
+You Can Have A Simpler Lifestyle

 Living in the Forest is Much Healthier

 According to a Japanese study, living in the forest is beneficial to your overall health.
-The trees release chemicals called phytoncide, which your body can absorb while living in the woods.
+The trees release chemicals called phytoncides, which your body can absorb while living in the woods.
 These chemicals help to regulate your body and boost your immune system.